Fort Armstrong (Hawaii)

 Fort Armstrong, Hawaii was a Coast Artillery Fort built in 1907 and named after Brigadier General Samuel C. Armstrong.
-Army Corps of Engineers were still at the Fort until 1974.
+The U.S. Army Corps of Engineers were still at the fort until 1974.

 History

-Fort Armstrong is located at Honolulu, Oahu and was built on fill over Ku-akau-kukui reef in 1907 to protect Honolulu harbor.
-It had one named Battery, and was spread over 64 Acres.
+Fort Armstrong is located at Honolulu, Oahu and was built on landfill over Ku-akau-kukui reef in 1907 to protect Honolulu harbor.
+It featured one named battery, and was spread over 64 acres.